andersonrm/BeeSearch/analyses/SAC_and_Chao.md

 - [Only collected by net](#only-collected-by-net)
 - [Species for which ZERO males were collected (net and trap)](#species-for-which-zero-males-were-collected-net-and-trap)
+- [All species with counts for site, collection method, and sex](#all-species-with-counts-for-site-collection-method-and-sex)
 - [Species accumulation curves](#species-accumulation-curves)
 - [Chao indices](#chao-indices)
+  - [Chao indices by year, site, and collection method](#chao-indices-by-year-site-and-collection-method)
   - [SAC with 4 lines and Chao
     estimates](#sac-with-4-lines-and-chao-estimates)
 - [What is the turnover of species within sub-sites within